Offbeatlop/MID_Project/logbook.md

 changes if he wish.
 Finally, the node will start a new convergence process to store those changes on the shared filesystem.

+## Fifth meeting

+The approach we took to the web interface in the last meeting was not the one required.

+Web application and the filesystem application should run in different nodes and communicate between them over the network.

+For this communication we are going to use the Spark framework.

+### Web interface development

+We decided to use Java servlets and JSP as the technologies for implementing the web application and Tomcat 8 as the servlet container.

+When initiated, the web app will request a filesystem node a JSON description of the filesystem, and will show it to the user by pages dynamically generated using JSP.

+Every user action regarding a change in the filesystem will be stored in a JSON file describing those changes.
+When the user commits, this JSON will be sent to a filesystem node, which will make the changes on its local folder.
+The rest of peers, which are watching the others' shared folders, will initiate the convergence mechanism when the changes are detected.
 ## Notes
 - Do not send huge files all at once.
 Divide it in little chunks of data.
 To be implemented, as RMI does not provide it.